Ptolomeo Vino Wall - h 75 807262 192x192 0751 product 246062 1

 Available

-Wall-mounted vertical glossy white lacquered steel bottle holder.
+Wall-mounted vertical laquered glossy white RAL 9003 steel bottle holder, infinitely modular.

 Material: steel